great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.17.23/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ```

 In the example, you created a Data Source named `my_bigquery_datasource`, using the `add_or_update_sql` method and passed it in a connection string.

-To configure the BigQuery Data Source, see [How to connect to a BigQuery database](/docs/0.15.50/guides/connecting_to_your_data/database/bigquery).

 </TabItem>
 </Tabs>